ArturSepp/StochVolModels/README.md

 ### Log-normal stochastic volatility model <a name="logsv"></a>

-The analytics for the lognormal is based on the paper
+The analytics for the log-normal stochastic volatility model is based on the paper

-[Log-normal Stochastic Volatility Model with Quadratic Drift: Applications to Assets with Positive Return-Volatility Correlation and to Inverse Martingale Measures](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2522425) by Artur Sepp and Parviz Rakhmonov
+[Log-normal Stochastic Volatility Model with Quadratic Drift](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2522425) by Artur Sepp and Parviz Rakhmonov

 The dynamics of the log-normal stochastic volatility model: